kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_climate.md

 The Climate tool displays historical climate data for a given location.

 ## Temperature
-The historic high and low temperatures are displayed at the top of the screen for the selected date.
+The historical high and low temperatures are displayed at the top of the screen for the selected date.
 The chart also displays high temperatures as a red line and the low temperatures as a blue line.

 The freezing point is displayed in the bottom portion of the chart as a filled area.

 ## Changing the Date
 To change the date, you can tap the calendar icon above the chart and select a date.
-Additionally, you can use the arrows to move to the next / previous date or long press the calendar to quickly jump to today's date.
+Additionally, you can use the arrows to move to the next/previous date or long press the calendar to quickly jump to today's date.

 Tapping on one of the lines on the chart will also change the date to the point you tapped.